mharrisb1/daglib/README.md

     return "world!"

-@dag.task(final=True)
+@dag.task()
-def tassk_2(task_1a, task_1b):
+def task_2(task_1a, task_1b):
-    print(f"{task_1a}, {task_1b}")
+    return f"{task_1a}, {task_1b}"

 dag.run()
 ```

-    Hello, world!
+    'Hello, world!'

 # Beyond the "Hello, world!" example

-For a more involved example, we will create a small ETL pipeline that takes data from four source tables and creates a single reporting table.
+For a more involved example, we will create a small pipeline that takes data from four source tables and creates a single reporting table.
 The data is driver-level information from the current 2022 Formula 1 season.
 The output will be a pivot table for team-level metrics.

 ## Source Tables

-1. Team - Which team the driver belongs to for the season
+1. Team - Team of driver
 2. Points - Current total Driver's World Championship points for each driver for the season
 3. Wins - Current number of wins for each driver for the season
 4. Podiums - Current number of times the driver finished in the top 3 for the season